Peace of Mind in experience

 - 2 Cor 10:5 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
 We are constantly evaluating our thought process and with the Spirits help, changing, converting or eliminating them to be “obedient” to Christ’s way of thinking and our knowledge of God.

 Isaiah 26:3 also tells us what will be the result, of a person who has their mind “stayed on Him,” – they will trust in God, AND because they trust in God, they will stay their minds on Him.
+It works both ways: mind on Him, develops trust, greater trust, keeps the mind on Him.
 The word trust comes from the original word meaning to lean on someone.
 It is, as Alexander Mc Claren says, to “lay the weight of yourself on the loving strength of the Lord.”
 Which echo’s 1 Peter 5:7 to “cast our anxieties on Him, because He cares for you.”
 (Which by the way, speaks of humility just before.)

 The very next verse, Isaiah 26:4, makes a final promise: